LisaFC/tw101-reading/README.md

 The following list is nonparallel because two of the items are complete sentences and one is not:

-*   Google provides the best search engine in the world.
+*   Google provides a search engine.
 *   Microsoft Office
 *   Amazon sells things.